 Early Admissions Process

-Students seeking early admission into the MA program should contact the Department of Religion's MA Advisor during the second semester of the junior year or at the beginning of the first semester of the senior year before submitting an application.
+Students seeking early admission into the MA program should contact the Department of Religion's MA Program Director during the second semester of the junior year or at the beginning of the first semester of the senior year before submitting an application.
 Applications for early admission should be submitted no later than March 15th of the student's junior year for admission in the following fall semester or November 1st of the student's senior year for admission in the following spring semester.
 Decisions will be announced no later than one month after the application deadline.

 Successful applicants for early admission will have an overall GPA of at least 3.5 by the end of their junior year.